-Top Munagement: Also called as the 'executive level', the top management guides the overall functions of a business.
-The top management includes positions such as Chairman, Vice-President, Board of Directors and Chief Executive Officer.
+Top Munagement: Also called as the 'executive level, the top management guides the overall functions of a business.
+The top management includes positions such as Chaindan, Vice-President, Board of Directors and Chief Executive Officer

-- Chairman: A Chairman is the highest rank holder in a company.
-A Chairman acts as a representative of the company to the outside world. - Vice-President: The responsibilities of a Vice-President vary as per the size of the organization and the specific area of expertise of the professional.
+- Vice-President: The responsibilities of a Vice-President vary as per the size of the organization and the specific area of expertise of the professional.
 Generally, they account for organizing the meeting of the board members and develop reports on the accomplishments of the business organization. - Board of Directors: The Board of Directors is a group of stakeholders and they are the main decision makers of the organization.
 They choose the Chief Executive Officer.
 They also review the various on-going activities of the company at regular intervals of time. - Chief Executive Officer: A Chief Executive Officer (CEO) undertakes the most important activities of the organization.
 In some mid-range companies, the Chief Executive Officer is the highest position.
 The CEO reports to the board of directors regarding the various functions of the organization.

-Middle Management:
+• Middle Management: